 The thermostat closes the R-to-G-and-Y circuits.
-The R-to-Y circuit starts the outdoor unit, and the furnace control R-to-G-and-Y circuits start the furnace blower motor BLWM on COOL speed.
+The R-to-Y circuit starts the outdoor unit, and the R-to-G-and-Y circuits start the furnace blower motor BLWM on COOL speed.

-The electronic air cleaner terminal EAC is energized with 115 vac when the blower motor BLWM is operating.
-When the thermostat is satisfied, R-to-G-and-Y circuits are opened.
-The outdoor unit will stop, and the furnace blower motor BLWM will continue operating on the COOL speed for an additional 90 seconds.
-(See Figure 4)
+The electronic air cleaner terminal EAC-1 is energized with 115 vac when the blower motor BLWM is operating.
+When the thermostat is satisfied, the R-to-G-and-Y circuits are opened.
+The outdoor unit will stop, and the furnace blower motor BLWM will continue operating on the COOL speed for an additional 90 sec.